parisba/presentations/Write the Docs 2016 Portland/Write the Docs 2016 Portland.md

 ^ PARIS: Swift is Apple's new language.
 And is open source under the Apache License.

-^ TIM: Playgrounds, which we're talking about here, are not open source ... yet.

-^ PARIS: But the Swift REPL, which is the bulk of Playgrounds, is open source.

-^ TIM: everything you see in Playgrounds with us today is part of Apple's Xcode, which is free for Macs.

 ^ TIM: We're a bit biased, but we think Swift is the bees knees!

 ---